TheresaLui/SelfHelpContent_v2/articles/partnercenter/co-sell-help.md

 # Co-sell help and how-to

 ## **Recommended Steps**
+Most users are able to find the information they are looking for in the links below.

-- For more information on the Co-sell program and becoming Co-sell ready, contact Cosell@microsoft.com
+For more information on the Co-sell program and becoming Co-sell ready, contact Cosell@microsoft.com

 ## **Recommended Documents**